akostrik/stage_telegram_python/README.md

 The comparaison of paires of messages directly via OpenAI (instead of extracting the principal information in the form of affirmations) demands O(N<sup>2</sup>) operations and so is too long (see [log example](https://github.com/akostrik/stage_telegram/blob/main/server1/log/log_2023_09_28_18h08%20ERROR%20LIMITE%20GPT4.txt)).

-The classifying of the channes into groups according to their subject didn't prove to be useful in this project.
+The clasterisation of channels according to their subject didn't prove to be useful, so [the cluster_analysis](https://en.wikipedia.org/wiki/Cluster_analysis) was excluded.

-Distances euclidienne, jaccard, cos, ...
+The idea of definition of a _similatiry index_ of channels via [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance), [Jaccard similarity coefficient](https://en.wikipedia.org/wiki/Jaccard_index) or [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) was postponed till the moment when the application will be fast enought to test all these possibilities.
+The terms _metric_ or _distance_ should not be involved, because the positivity axiome [^16] doens't necessary hold true.

 Keeping of a part of the data in the application memory, and not in the database : because the application has no acces to the results of the previous executions.